North Carolina Tar Heels football statistical leaders

-These lists are updated through North Carolina's game against Duke on November 11, 2023.
+These lists are updated through the 2025 season.
 Note that the NCAA does not officially recognize statistics for Hakeem Nicks and Deunta Williams, who were implicated in the scandal that caused the Tar Heels to retroactively forfeit all wins in the 2008 and 2009 seasons.
 However, the full stats of these players are listed in the school's media guide, and also here.
 The NCAA continues to recognize statistics from those seasons amassed by players who were not implicated in the scandal.